 Rates: $11 — $35 Taxes and fees are not included.
 Rates subject to change. $5 reservation fee per site is non-refundable.

 David Crockett State Park has a total of 111 sites including 8 primitive sites in Campground #1.
-Many of the sites are equipped with a table, fire ring and grill plus 30 amp electrical and water hookups.
+Many of the sites are equipped with a table, fire ring/grill combo, 30-amp electric and water hookups.

 Centralized bathhouses provide hot showers and restrooms.
 A dump station is available for self-contained rigs.

 Campsites may be reserved by calling the park or online.
 Stay limit is two weeks during peak season and 28 days during the off-season.
 Campground #1 (along Shoal Creek) is open from April 15 through November 15.
 Campground #2 is open year round.